If you grind your teeth or have trouble breathing while you sleep, a nighttime mouthguard could be the answer.

 Most dental insurance plans cover preventive care like cleanings and X-rays, but not all plans pay for night guards.
 Check with your provider to see if some or all of the cost may be covered.

 If you need dental treatment for bruxism, Humana can help.
-We offer a broad range of dental plans with varying levels of coverage, many with low monthly premiums.
+We offer a broad range of dental plans with varying levels of coverage, many with affordable monthly premiums.
 Some of our plans also feature no waiting periods, which means you could get covered in about 5 days.
-To see plans and prices in your area, check out our Humana Insurance Company dental insurance page.
+To see plans and prices in your area, check out our Humana dental insurance page.